Mental Health Services Degree

 Students study counseling techniques, substance abuse treatment, crisis intervention, and community mental health approaches for supporting individuals with behavioral and emotional challenges.
 Graduates typically pursue careers as mental health counselors, substance abuse counselors, community health workers, and behavioral health technicians in clinics, hospitals, and social service agencies.
 The growing recognition of mental health needs is driving strong demand and expanding career opportunities in this field.

-What Mental and Social Health Services and Allied Professions Graduates Do
+What Mental Health Services Graduates Do

 Your degree prepares you for a career on the front lines of human support.
 As a child or family social worker, your days are varied and challenging: you might conduct home visits to assess a child's safety, connect struggling parents with housing resources, or testify in court.
 In a healthcare setting, you’ll be the crucial link between patients and the medical system, helping families navigate complex diagnoses and plan for post-hospital care.
 Many start with direct client-facing work and, with experience and licensure, advance to supervise teams, manage community programs, or open a private practice.